-As a UK business owner, there is a tax exemption to be aware of called the Annual Event.
-This covers your office Christmas party as well as other events during the course of your company’s financial year.
-If the party is for you and your employees and providing certain criteria is met (see VAT Notice 700 65), you can claim for the HMRC Christmas Party allowance as a genuine business expense.
+As a UK business owner, there is a tax exemption called the Annual Event.
+This covers your office Christmas party costs and other events during your company’s financial year.
+Suppose the party is for you and your employees and specific criteria are met (see VAT Notice 700 65).
+In that case, you can claim the HMRC Christmas Party allowance as a genuine business expense.

 If you are running your own UK company, you may feel that the tax system does you very few favours.
 Thankfully, HM Revenue & Customs (HMRC) are not a complete scrooge.
-Therefore, it is good to know that during the tax year, they do give business owners certain financial incentives.
-In fact, nowadays, this annual allowance is now known as the `Annual Event’.
-If you are a UK business owner, it is worthwhile making a claim for the Annual Event Allowance or HMRC Christmas party allowance each year.
+Therefore, it is good to know that during the tax year, they do give business owners specific financial incentives.
+This annual allowance is now known as the `Annual Event’.
+If you are a UK business owner, claiming the annual event allowance or HMRC Christmas party allowance each tax year is worthwhile.

 Other tax tips

-Please have a read of our article covering tax tips for contractors for handy tips that you should be aware of when you have your own.
-This includes our latest advice for best tax planning ideas.
+Please read our article covering tax tips for contractors.
+This includes many handy tips you should be aware of when you have a limited company.
+This also includes our latest advice for the best tax planning ideas.

-The Annual Event is a good incentive that is claimed by companies each year (this is not available for sole traders).
-This claim is an event or a series of events that you can enjoy throughout the year.
+The Annual Event is a good incentive a company can claim each tax year (this is not available for sole traders).
+This claim is an event or a series of events you can enjoy throughout the year.

-To clarify, this is an exemption, rather than an allowance.
-Furthermore, this is worth your while to claim, even though it is not a great amount.
+To clarify, this is an exemption rather than an allowance.
+Furthermore, this is worth your while to claim as it is tax-deductible, even though it is not a significant amount.

 The Christmas party -the exemption itself

 When you hold your HMRC Christmas party, there’s no exemption from tax as such.
-However, when a business holds an annual event, HMRC does give limited tax relief and this is on the basis that you can meet certain conditions.
+However, when a business has an annual event, HMRC does give limited tax relief.
+This is on the basis that you can meet certain conditions.

 - The claim is for an event or events.
-This outing can include the office Christmas party and you can claim for this under the HMRC Christmas Party allowance.
+This outing can include the annual staff party, and you can claim for this under the HMRC Christmas party allowance.

 - The Annual Event is available to all of your employees.

-- The exemption does not apply to company shareholders, if they are not a director or employee.
+- The £150 exemption does not apply to company shareholders if they are not a director or employees.

-- The director or employee that attends, can also bring a guest if they are a partner or a family member.
+- The director or employee who attends can also bring a guest if they are partners or family members.

-If these conditions are met and you do not exceed the £150 limit per person, these costs will be tax deductible.
-However, if the £150 limit is exceeded, the costs will need to be reported as a benefit in kind on form P11D and you and your company will pay tax and National Insurance on this.
+If these conditions are met, and you do not exceed the £150 limit per person, these costs will be tax deductible.
+However, if the £150 limit is exceeded, the costs will need to be reported as a taxable benefit in kind (BiK).
+In this case, the BiK will be shown on form P11D, and you and your company will pay National Insurance on this while you will pay tax on this.

-A claim for the company Xmas party costs / Annual function
+A claim for the annual staff party/annual function

-As a company director, you can claim for the Annual Event expenses.
-You can hold this for yourself your partner.
-If you have any employees, you could also provide an event such as a Christmas party or other outing and simply record the cost of this as a Staff Welfare Expense.
+As a company director, you can claim for the expenses incurred within the annual event allowance.
+You can hold this for yourself and your partner.
+If you have any employees, you could also provide an event such as a Christmas party.
+You could also provide another outing and record this cost as a Staff Welfare Expense.

-The tax treatment of the event or events during the year will be that the cost of these are tax-deductible, providing that the total does not exceed £150 per person.
+The tax treatment of the event or events during the tax year will be that the cost of these is tax-deductible, providing that the total does not exceed £150 per person.

-Please note, though, you do have to hold the annual party or events to be able to make this claim.
+Please note that you do have to hold the annual party or events to be able to make this claim.
 You cannot simply claim a fixed sum of £150 cash if you do not spend any money.
 Therefore, you should obtain and retain receipts that relate to these costs.
 As with many businesses nowadays, they prefer to e-mail receipts to their customers.
-If this is the case, you can give them your email address and they will do this.
-As a result, you will then have the receipt electronically or, you can print it out if you would prefer a hard copy.
+If this is the case, you can give them your email address, and they will do this.
+As a result, you will receive the receipt electronically, or you can print it out if you prefer a hard copy.

-Over the course of the year, you should calculate the cost or the total number of events and work out the cost per head.
+Over the tax year, you should calculate the cost or the total number of events and work out the cost per head.

 VAT consideration and VAT Notice 700 65

-Please be aware, the guidance from HMRC VAT Notice 700 65 states the position on VAT.
-You are not able to reclaim the VAT element on your Annual Event or office Christmas Party allowance expenses if only the directors and their partners attend the event.
-The reason for this is because the goods or services are not for a business purpose.
+Please be aware that the guidance from HMRC VAT Notice 700/65 states the VAT position.
+You cannot reclaim the VAT element on your annual event or office Christmas Party allowance expenses if only the directors and their partners attend the event.
+This is because the goods or services are not for a business purpose.

-On the other hand, you can reclaim the input VAT if the directors and partners attend a staff party, alongside other employees.
-HMRC’s guidance here is, `we accept that the tax is input tax and we do not block it from recovery.’
+On the other hand, you can reclaim the input VAT incurred if the directors and partners attend an annual staff party alongside other employees.
+HMRC’s guidance here is, `we accept that the tax is input tax, and we do not block it from recovery.’

-I am sure you will agree that an event or events throughout the course of the year are key to motivate your staff.
+We are sure you will agree that an event or events throughout the year are crucial to motivating your staff.
 Also, this is an excellent way to improve your staff’s morale.
-Your Annual Event or office Christmas party is also a great way for you to let your hair down and should be a day or night to remember.
+Your annual event or office Christmas party is also an excellent way to let your hair down and should be a day or night to remember.
 Indeed, this will come after the daily stresses of work.
-If the combined total cost is within the £150 exemption including VAT and is available to all employees, you can also claim for this.
+If the combined total cost is within the £150 exemption, including VAT, and is available to all employees, you can also claim for the VAT element for staff.
 Please refer to VAT Notice 700 65 for guidance on the VAT element.

-An ` Annual Event’ can be a nice meal in a restaurant of your choice.
+An annual event can be a nice meal in a restaurant of your choice.
 It can also be a day out at the races.
 It might also involve a trip to see a good artist in concert or a good old knees-up in your local.
-Most important, if one of your Annual Events is at the end of the year, it could be the best Christmas party ever therefore, please make sure that you enjoy yourself and do not embarrass your fellow work colleagues!
+Most importantly, if one of your Annual Events is at the end of the year, it could be the best Christmas party ever.
+Therefore, please make sure that you enjoy yourself and do not embarrass your fellow work colleagues!

 Link to Contractor Advice UK group on